ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 A Message Framer is primarily defined by the set of code that handles events for a framer implementation, specifically how it handles inbound and outbound data parsing.
-One way to represent a Message Framer is as an object that an application or other piece of software can interact with to receive events for parsing and sending data.
-Such Message Framer objects will deliver events to code that is written either as part of the application or a helper library.
-This piece of code that implements custom framing logic will be referred to as the "framer implementation".
+The piece of code that implements custom framing logic will be referred to as the "framer implementation", which may be provided by the Transport Services implementation or the application itself.
+The Message Framer refers to the object or piece of code within the main Connection implementation that delivers events to the custom framer implementation whenever data is ready to be parsed or framed.

 When a Connection establishment attempt begins, an event can be delivered to notify the framer implementation that a new Connection is being created.